phockett/ePSproc/README.rst

 Resources
 ---------

-An ongoing repository of `ePS results can be found on OSF <https://osf.io/psjxt/>`_.
+An ongoing repository of `ePS results can be found at ePSdata <https://phockett.github.io/ePSdata/index.html>`_ (as of Jan 2020, this replaces `the previous repository on OSF <https://osf.io/psjxt/>`_).

 ePolyScat